Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-flag.md

 ### Configure targeting rules

-Your flag will not target any users by default.
+Your flag won't target any users by default.
 To target users, set the **Percentage Rollout** to 100%.
 Now all evaluated users will be assigned the "on" variant for this feature flag.

 ![Screenshot of allocation card with percentage rollout](../../../assets/images/experiment/create-flag-3.png)